Review: Norrsken Lounge at Stockholm Arlanda Airport

 The overall quality of the lounge is not as good as the first impression may suggest.
 All its services are working well but some minor things are below the average.
 For example, it is really difficult to find the lounge's contact details and the customer service is handled somehow unprofessionally.

 The lounge is located in Terminal 5 of Arlanda Airport.
 The terminal has many wings and you may need to take a small corridor to reach gate 1 in the wing A. Near the gate, there are stairs and elevators up to the fourth floor.
 The lounge is easy to find - you just need to locate gate 1 and take the elevator up to the lounge.

-Norrsken Lounge serves business and first class passengers of multiple airlines, for example Norwegian's customers.
+Norrsken Lounge serves business and first-class passengers of multiple airlines, for example, Norwegian's customers.
 The lounge has also an agreement with Priority Pass and DragonPass so the holders of these lounge cards may enter Norrsken Lounge.
-Also, Diners Club card is accepted in the lounge.
+Also, a Diners Club card is accepted in the lounge.
 Discount for Eurocard holders is available.

 Unfortunately, the lounge shares very little information so we can't say if it is possible to pay the entry fee just upon entering the lounge.
 Most probably yes, but the price is unknown.

 The lounge had all the basic services.
 There was a TV, a clear flight information screen and of course, comfortable chairs to relax.
 Catering and drinks were offered but the selection was minimal.
 The lounge also had WiFi that worked well enough.
 Because the lounge is next to the tarmac, it is also a good place for plane spotting.

 Some of the services need improvements.
 The lounge has only a few toilets that were quite untidy at the time of our visit.
 There were no showers which is a minus because after a long flight, many people need to get fresh.
 Stockholm is an airport for many long-haul airlines so a shower would be beneficial.